mcampos1/Terraform-Associate-Notes/Deploying Infrastructure with Terraform.md

             }

+**Terraform Destory **

-Destroy resouces when you no longer need them to save on costs -target flag combination of resource type and local resource name -taget aws_instance.myec2
+Destroy resouces when you no longer need them to save on costs

+-target flag combination of resource type and local resource name

+-target aws_instance.myec2

         terraform destroy #destroys all resources
         terraform destroy -target aws_instance.myec2 #only destroy specified resource

 As long as code to create resource is still present in the terraform file, it will recreate the resource.

-Multiple ways to destory resources:
+**Multiple ways to destory resources:**

-commenting out resource code from terraform file and then terraform plan, terraform apply
+* commenting out resource code from terraform file and then terraform plan, terraform apply

-deleting resource code from terraform file and then terraform plan, terraform apply
+* deleting resource code from terraform file and then terraform plan, terraform apply

-terraform destroy
+* terraform destroy